Bootham Crescent - It Happened This Day

 22-Jan-38 Ground record attendance of 18,795 see Reg Baines score a hat trick as City beat West Bromwich Albion 3-2 in Round 4 of the FA Cup.
 Receipts were a record £1,426.

 05-Mar-38 All time ground record attendance of 28,123 see City draw 0-0 with Huddersfield Town in FA Cup Round 6.
 It was the fourth new record in under 2 months and stands to this day.
 Receipts were a record £2,735.
+This was partly due to the first increase in admission prices during the cup run.
+Whilst Main Stand and Popular Stand prices were increased, behind the goals remained at 5p.
 The game also meant City became the only club ever to play at home in 6 rounds of The FA Cup in one season.
 Town won the Leeds Road replay 2-1 in front of 58,066 with goals by Edwin Watson and Frank Chivers, Huddersfield going all the way to Wembley, where they lost 1-0 after extra time to Preston.
-Today's Bootham Crescent capacity is less than one third of the all time record.
+The final Bootham Crescent capacity was less than one third of the all time record.
 Seating of The Popular Stand, the loss of The Enclosure and today's onerous health and safety regulations help to account for the shortfall.

 14-Jan-39 City's all time worst home defeat is witnessed by 3,826 as Rochdale win 7-0.